alkhrom/Git-demo2/index.md

 ### Scripts and Planes

 ## UTF-8 Encoding Algorithm and Possible Implementation
 UTF-8 is a variable-width in-memory representation of Unicode code points.
-Use one byte for points in the range from 0 to 127 (decimal), two - between 128 and 2047, three - between 2048 and 65
+Use one byte for points in the range from 0 to 127 (decimal), two - between 128 and 2047, three - between 2048 and 65 535, etc., according to the scheme below:
 0x00000000 — 0x0000007F: 0xxxxxxx
 0x00000080 — 0x000007FF: 110xxxxx 10xxxxxx
 0x00000800 — 0x0000FFFF: 1110xxxx 10xxxxxx 10xxxxxx
 0x00010000 — 0x001FFFFF: 11110xxx 10xxxxxx 10xxxxxx 10xxxxxx
+where:
+-  "110" is a a multi-byte mark.
+- "10" is
+**Example:**
 - If  a code point is below 128 (decimal), write to a UTF-8 byte "as is".
-**Example:**

 - If a code point is above 128 (decimal) yet below 2048 (decimal), do:
 	1. Convert it into binary, which will take 11 bit.
 	2. Split those bits into 5 on the left and 6 on the right.